Royals vs. Padres Player Props Betting Odds

 Pasquantino Stats

-- Pasquantino has recorded 42 hits with 13 doubles, seven home runs and 21 walks.
+- Pasquantino has put up 43 hits with 13 doubles, seven home runs and 21 walks.
 He has driven in 19 runs.

 Pasquantino Recent Games